Previous VA 11's:

 VA 11's old westbound approach into Bluefield

-VA 11X: Appears in the March 1923 CTB Minutes as the route from Grundy to Hangar (now Oakwood).
-This shortly became part of the original VA 111 and today is the US 460 corridor in this area.
+VA 11X: Appears in the March 1923 CTB Minutes as the route from Grundy to Hangar (now Oakwood), which was VA 11 SPUR #3 previously.
+This shortly became part of the original VA 111. and today is the US 460 corridor in this area.

 VA 11Y: Appears July 1933 as a replacement for US 11-VA 33 in Downtown Staunton, running on N. Augusta Ave from VA 5 (now US 250) northeast to US 11 (just Coalter St).
 VA 11Y was renumbered as mainline US 11 in July 1936 and today is part of US 11 Business.